 While a patient, Ken met Charles Corr's girlfriend, Joanne Budimier, who he had been introduced to four years earlier.
 Her reason for visiting the hospital was to see if any of the former POWs had known Charles Corr.
 It was Ken who told her that Charles had died while a POW at Cabanatuan.

 Ken and Joanne visited many times and fell in love.
 The two were married on June 28, 1945, at Gardiner General Hospital.
-They would become the parents of two children.
+They became the parents of two children.

 Ken was discharged, from the army, on October 4, 1945.
-He supported his family as a television repairman.
-He would later move to Schaumberg, Illinois.
-After he retired he and his wife would move to California.
+He supported his family as a television repairman and would later move to Schaumburg, Illinois.
+After he retired he and his wife would moved to California.

-Ken Heinrich passed away on October 16, 1992.
-He was buried in Section 8, Site 213-D, at Golden Gate National Cemetery in San Bruno, California.
+Ken Heinrich passed away on October 16, 1992, and was buried in Section 8, Site 213-D, at Golden Gate National Cemetery in San Bruno, California.

 It should be noted that while Ken was a POW, his parents received a letter that he had written right before the surrender of Bataan.
 Ken had mailed the letter, but the ship that it was on was sunk by the Japanese.
 An American submarine fished the mailbag, the letter was in, from the sea.
 When the letter arrived at his parents' home, it showed signs of its time in the water.